brianw51629/SecureScan/README.md

 ### Option 1 — Use the live version (easiest)

 Go to **[brianw51629.github.io/SecureScan](https://brianw51629.github.io/SecureScan)**, enter your free API key, and start scanning.
-Your key is saved in your browser — you only enter it once.
+On your first visit a guided tour will walk you through every feature — or skip it and jump straight in.
+Your key is saved in your browser and you only enter it once.

 ### Option 2 — Run locally